-I am a Clinical Lecturer in the Brain Infection Group, Institute of Infection and Global Health, University of Liverpool.
-The group’s main aim is to improve diagnosis, treatment and management of brain infections in the UK and world-wide.
-My research Interests lie in the host responses to severe infection, particularly neurological infectious insults, with a focus on identifying diagnostic and prognostic markers as well as to better understand the role of host and pathogen responses in determining the outcome of brain infections.
-I use transcriptomic and proteomic approaches to explore these responses, both in patient populations and human brain infection models.
-In previously trained in Oxford, Kenya (Kilifi) and Stanford, and I maintain collaborations with these Institutes.
-My clinical training is paediatric and adult neurology.
+I am a Reader and Honorary Paediatric Neurology consultant in the Department of Clinical Infection, Microbiology and Immunology at the Institute of Infection and Global Health, University of Liverpool.
+My team's main aim is to improve diagnosis, treatment and management of infection, with a focus on brain infections in the UK and world-wide.
+My research Interests lie on the host responses to severe infection, particularly neurological infectious insults, with a focus on identifying diagnostic and prognostic markers as well as to better understand the role of host and pathogen responses in determining the outcome of brain infections.
+I use transcriptomic and proteomic approaches to explore these responses, both in patient populations and brain infection models.
+I am PI for the several UK and international studies, including TRIM (TRanscripts Identifying Meningitis) and DIME (Diagnostic Improvement for Meningo-encephalitis) studies.
+I have published widely, including in the Lancet and Lancet Infectious Diseases.
+Funding sources for my work include the MRC, Newton fund, Wellcome Trust, EU Horizon 2020 and NIHR.
+I previously trained in Oxford, Kenya (Kilifi) and Stanford (USA) as well as multiple UK hospitals, and I maintain collaborations with these Institutes.
+My clinical training is in paediatric and adult neurology.